AdobeDocs/pass.en/help/accountiq/dashboard.md

 <br/>

-The Number of accounts and usage by sharing probability level remains the same for both Programmer and MVPD users.
+The Number of accounts and usage by sharing probability level is available for both Programmer and MVPD users.

 ## Number of accounts and usage by sharing probability level {#number-of-accounts-usage-sharing-probability}